BatteryBack battery recycling scheme up and running

 BatteryBack is fully charged and operating.
 Morrisons and Bradford Metropolitan District Council have launched a joint BatteryBack initiative at stores, schools, public buildings and civic amenity sites (see story below) and more than 200 BatteryCans have now been ordered by retailers, local authorities and large commercial premises.

-As a result – and following the Government’s indication of its thinking in relation to the new Battery Recycling Regulations – we have now ordered a further 1,000 BatteryCans for immediate distribution.
+As a result – and following the Government’s indication of its thinking in relation to the new Battery Recycling Regulations – we had ordered a further 1,000 BatteryCans for immediate distribution.

 WasteCare is at present the only recycling company in the UK offering the free BatteryBack solution.
-Consequently, we aim to open at least 2,000 trial sites by this October, when the Government’s draft Regulations are expected to be published.
+Consequently, we aim to open at least 2,000 trial sites by October of 2012, when the Government’s draft Regulations are expected to be published.
 Thereafter, the roll-out will be speeded up.